bubble

 9. A small, hollow, floating bead or globe, formerly used for testing the strength of spirits.

-10. The globule of air in the spirit tube of a level.
+10. The globule of air in the chamber of a spirit level.

 Are you having a bubble?!

-13. (computing) Any of the small magnetized areas that make up bubble memory.
+13. (computing, historical) Any of the small magnetized areas that make up bubble memory.

 Many players tend to play timidly (not play many hands) around the bubble, to keep their chips and last longer in the game.

-bubble (bubbles, present participle bubbling; past and past participle bubbled)
+bubble (bubbles, present participle bubbling; simple past and past participle bubbled)

 1. (intransitive) To produce bubbles, to rise up in bubbles (such as in foods cooking or liquids boiling).